riyazdf/dockercon-workshop/README.md

 Secure bits are set through `prctl()` and affect how capabilities are passed on.
 They can be used to prevent setuid programs from gaining or dropping privileges.

 * SECBIT_NOROOT – don't grant capabilities to setuid programs or processes exec'd as root
-* SECBIT_NO_SETUID_FIXUP – don't clear capabilities when transitioning from or to uid 0
+* SECBIT_NO_SETUID_FIXUP – don't clear capabilities when transitioning from or to uid 0 using the setuid binary
 * SECBIT_KEEP_CAPS – don't clear capabilities when switching from uid 0 to non-uid 0
 * SECBIT_NO_CAP_AMBIENT_RAISE - disallow raising ambient capabilities